 Let's look at some examples.
-Let's assume you want to find out the number of devices that were used during a trip.
+Let's assume you want to find out the number of types of technology used during a trip.

-In this case, you want to know how many respondents used one device, how many two, etc.
+In this case, you want to know how many respondents used one type, how many two, etc.

 To exclude the responses for the element "None of these" the best syntax to use is count ( _ , _ , _ ).
-This will just take into account the elements you want to include in the calculation.
+This will just consider the elements you want to include in the calculation.

 Using the syntax count (AxisName1) would consider all elements.

 Arithmetic calculations need to be associated with a numerical value.
 This value can come from a measure or can be defined using the count function.

 Calculations in Harmoni include:

 Let's assume you want to create an "Other Costs" measure containing the amount spent that wasn’t on airfares or packages, i.e., the amount left after subtracting airfares and packages from total spend.

 4. Save and Apply Expression